 We offer a free Custom Sticker Maker that will instantly convert your logo into a custom sticker shape.
 Simply upload your logo, preferably in a vector format or with a 300 dpi resolution, and a print-ready PDF file will be produced for you!

 File Setup - Adobe Illustrator

-If you are an advanced user and have Adobe Illustrator, create the following layers and save the finished file as a PDF:
+If you are an advanced user and have Adobe Illustrator, create the following layers and save the finished file as a PDF.
+Here's a link to our blog which explains these steps further.

 Layer 1: Name this layer "Artwork" - place your finished full color artwork here.

-Layer 2: Name this layer "Kiss Cut" - place kiss cut line here.
+Layer 2: Name this layer "Kiss-cut" - place kiss cut-line here.
 This is the inner outline of your sticker that takes the shape of your logo / design (after it is peeled off the backing).
-It should be contained entirely within the through cut line and the layer should also appear before the through cut line.
+It should be contained entirely within the thru-cut line and the layer should also appear before the thru-cut line.

 Layer 3: Name this "Thru-cut" - place thru cut line here.
 This is the outer outline of your sticker that indicates how the individual sticker or finished product will be cut.
 Place this last in the Layers list.
 This must be offset from the kiss-cut line by a minimum of 0.2".

-The through cut line should be offset from the kiss cut line by a minimum of 0.2".
+Text and images should be away from the trim edge by a minimum of 0.05".

 Bleed is the artwork that extends past the trim line or finished size of your product.
-If any element of your artwork is designed to be printed to the edge, it must be extended past the trim line and into the bleed area by a minimum of 0.0625".
+If any element of your artwork is designed to be printed to the edge, it must be extended past the trim line and into the bleed area by a minimum of 0.05" on each edge.

 The addition of bleed compensates for uncontrollable shifts that occur during the printing and trimming process; and ensures that any content touching the edges does not leave unwanted gaps or borders.

-The stroke of the kiss cut line and through cut line must be a minimum of 0.25pt.
+The stroke of the kiss-cut line and thru-cut line must be a minimum of 0.25pt.

 Artwork can be supplied in CMYK or RGB.